swaroopch/byte-of-python/18-what-next.md

 [GuiProgramming wiki page at the official python website](http://www.python.org/cgi-bin/moinmoin/GuiProgramming).

 Unfortunately, there is no one standard GUI tool for Python.
 I suggest that you choose one of the above tools depending on your situation.
 The first factor is whether you are willing to pay to use any of the GUI tools.
-The second factor is whether you want the program to run only on Windows or on Mac and Linux or all of them.
-The third factor, if Linux is a chosen platform, is whether you are a KDE or GNOME user on Linux.
+The second factor is whether you want the program to run only on Windows or on Mac and GNU/Linux or all of them.
+The third factor, if GNU/Linux is a chosen platform, is whether you are a KDE or GNOME user on GNU/Linux.

 For a more detailed and comprehensive analysis, see Page 26 of the [The Python Papers, Volume 3, Issue 1](http://archive.pythonpapers.org/ThePythonPapersVolume3Issue1.pdf).